-Columbus Community Legal Services offers three distinct clinical courses: the Immigrant and Refugee Advocacy Clinic; the Families and the Law Clinic; and the Low Income Taxpayer Clinic.
+Columbus Community Legal Services offers two clinical courses: the Immigrant and Refugee Advocacy Clinic; and the Families and the Law Clinic.

 Immigrant and Refugee Advocacy Clinic